bellewills/Global-Perspectives-Blog/README.md

 # Blogster

+### This has been stripped down for the global perspectives module.

 Theme: **minimal**

 Blogster is a collection of beautiful, accessible and performant blog templates built with [Astro](https://astro.build) and [Markdoc](https://markdoc.dev).